Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Results

 \section{Results}

-In this section, we identified about 31,800 VMP/EMP stars from the rotational velocity distribution of the final 7.74 million combined SMSS/SAGES sample.
-Among these metal-deficient stars, we looked at 9,500 rapidly rotating stars with two methods to classify disk-like and halo-like candidates in the MW.
+In this section, we identify about 12,700 VMP/EMP stars over the full range of the rotational velocities of the final 5.86 million stars in the combined SMSS/SAGES sample.
+Among these metal-deficient stars, we closely examine the 2,150 rapidly rotating VMP/EMP stars, in order to classify them as on halo-like or disk-like orbits.